ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch13.md

-Like fully connected networks, ViT architecture (and transformer architecture in general) lacks the inductive bias for spatial invariance or equi- Â variance.
+Like fully connected networks, ViT architecture (and transformer architecture in general) lacks the inductive bias for spatial invariance or equi-  variance.
 For instance, the model produces different outputs if we place the same object in two different spatial locations within an image.
 This is not ideal, as the semantic meaning of an object (the concept that an object represents or conveys) remains the same based on